graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-Field selections on scalars are never allowed: scalars are the leaf nodes of any GraphQL query.
+Field selections on scalars or enums are never allowed: scalars and enums are the leaf nodes of any GraphQL query.

 The following is valid.